🇬🇧 UK skilled worker visa

 2. Sponsored Role Requirement

-Additionally, the sponsor must pay the Immigration Skills Charge, and the Home Office will verify the legitimacy of the vacancy and employment relationship to ensure it is genuine.
+Additionally, employers must pay the Immigration Skills Charge, and the Home Office will assess whether the job offer is genuine.

 There are two types of CoS: